kasimallel/Global_atb_pricing_perDDD/README.md

 ## CONTENT of this repository

 - R code.
 HEA_midas_financial.R.
 This contains the script used to clean data and compute all analyses
-- Shinny app: A tool for visualisation of a country’s potential pharmaceutical expenditure savings to account for different pricing strategies and improvement in antibiotic usage around the 70% Access target (https://bit.ly/3WN1wZR)
+- Shinny app: A tool for visualisation of a country’s potential pharmaceutical expenditure savings to account for different pricing strategies and improvement in antibiotic usage around the 70% Access target (https://bit.ly/3WN1wZR) or (https://kasimallel.shinyapps.io/Costing_Global_AWaRe_ATBs/)